-Consider these email marketing stats from 2018:
+Consider these email marketing stats:

 - Email marketing has an average ROI of 3,800 percent.
 For every dollar invested, the average return is $38.

 - Email is the third most influential source of information for B2B audiences, behind colleague recommendations and industry thought leaders.

 - Segmented email marketing campaigns get 14.64% more email opens and 59.99% more clicks compared to non-segmented campaigns.

 - Including video in email can increase your open rate by 19% and increase your click-through rate by 50%.

 The biggest takeaway here is that you can increase the effectiveness of your email campaigns even further with one simple tactic: personalization.